neurosnap/sentences/README.md

 Notice
 ------

 I have not tested this tokenizer in any other language besides English.
+By default the command line utility loads english.
 I welcome anyone willing to test the other languages to submit updates as needed.

+A primary goal for this package is to be multilingual so I'm willing to help in any way possible.

 This library is a port of the [nltk's](http://www.nltk.org) punkt tokenizer.